-A hillock of sand built up by a prevailing wind, found mostly in desert regions.
+A dune is a hillock of sand built up by a prevailing wind, found mostly in desert regions.
 There are several forms, the commonest being barchans,

 crescent-shaped with the horns pointing downwind; and transverse,

 elongate at right angles to the wind direction.

 |Imperial Sand Dunes – the largest mass of sand